brianr482/ng-modular-template/README.md

 ## Global aliases

 I created some alias that you can use in whatever part of your application and will make your code more readable:
-If you want import core module or something there you just have to type @core and it will refer to the top core folder.
+If you want import core module or something there you just have to type @core and it will refer the top core folder.
 You can do the same with shared module.

 Note: I defined this in tsconfig file.